sanditiffin/chef-repo/BOOTSTRAP.md

 $ knife data bag from file certs payscale.json --secret-file ~/.chef/secret
 ```

-(You can of course use /dev/tty for the secret and paste it in)
+(You can of course use /dev/tty for the secret file and paste it in)